devcows/hugo-universal-theme/README.md

 # Universal Theme for Hugo

-Universal is clean and stylish universal website template built with Bootstrap.
+Universal is a clean and stylish website template built with Bootstrap.
 It stands out with its clean design and elegant typography.

-This Hugo theme is ported from [Bootstrapious](http://bootstrapious.com/p/universal-business-e-commerce-template).
+This Hugo theme was ported from [Bootstrapious](http://bootstrapious.com/p/universal-business-e-commerce-template) for training and fun.
+It has a very nice and customizable landing page, a comments system by Disqus, site search by Google, contact forms by Formspree, Google Analytics, and optional widgets for the sidebar.

 ![screenshot](https://raw.githubusercontent.com/devcows/hugo-universal-theme/master/images/screenshot.png)

 ## Features

-* Fully responsive
+* Responsive design
 * Customizable landing page
   * Carousel
   * Testimonials
   * Features
   * Customers
+* Contact page
 * Google search
-* Disqus
+* Disqus comments
 * Google Analytics

 ## Installation